-Main value of university education is that it enables prominent figures in science and art to establish and develop schools.
-For already 20 years Raina Kabaivanska is sharing her extensive heritage of the classical opera theatre and training the new generation of opera artists, the musical and academic communities talk about Kabaivanska School.
-New Bulgarian University, Vecchi-Tonelli Music Institute in Modena and Accademia Musicale Chigiana in Siena are identifiable participants privileged to be part of the School development.
+A fundamental value of university education is the establishment and development of schools of followers of the big names in science and the arts.
+Today, for already 20 years, Raina Kabaivanska has been teaching the new generation of artists the enormous heritage of classical opera theatre, the musical and academic world talk about Kabaivanska School.
+In its development New Bulgarian University, Vecchi-Tonelli Music Institute in Modena and Accademia Musicale Chigiana in Siena are identifiable participants.

 George Tekev, PhD